White Oak Pastures: Environmental impacts

 A 2020 study, wholly funded by General Mills which stocks meat from White Oak Pastures, examined the environmental impact of multi-species pasture rotation at White Oak Pastures.
 The study found that emissions per animal were higher on White Oak Pastures than in conventional livestock systems, but that soil carbon sequestration from the farm over 20 years was higher, which led to net 66% lower emissions footprint than conventional, commodity production systems for beef, pork, and poultry - however, it also found that the system required 2.5 times as much land as conventional systems and may thus create land-use tradeoffs.
-This study has received criticism for distorting data to downplay the environmental impact of grass-fed beef - including by not directly measuring soil carbon over a 20 year period, not acknowledging that soil carbon sequestration tends to decrease over time and tends to be lower on existing grassland than recently converted degraded cropland, failing to account for the nutrients brought onto the farm via cereals which were fed to the chickens and pigs, failing to account for the land used to grow this off-farm animal feed, downplaying the global warming impact of methane, and understating the land use of the grass-fed cattle on-farm significantly, which "should be considered as using 5-6x the land of conventional cattle meat, while the pigs and poultry birds are allotted the off-farm land actually used to grow their feed".